meddlin/rushinglabs-site/src/markdown-pages/2020-07-28_cpat-concept.md

 **Architecture**

-So, in theory, the "full" architecture should resemble something like the following when deployed to a server(s).
+So, in theory, the "full" architecture should resemble something like the following when deployed.
 Consider this diagram a very _"hand-wavy idea"_ though.
 I hope it's an accurate representation of how data flows through clustered instances of MongoDB, Kafka, and ElasticSearch, but for now I'll admit there's much for me to learn on those systems.

 <img src="https://meddlin-web.s3.us-east-2.amazonaws.com/2020-08-04_post_cpat-concept/2020-08-04+23_58_08-containerized-arch.png" />

 > _A note on early scalability_
 >
 > _Normally, I wouldn't front-load a project with so much effort for scalability.
-However, that feature was central to the original idea that inspired me to try this at all.
+However, that aspect was central to the original idea that inspired me to try this at all.
 Without horizontal scaling and some semblance towards decentralization, the project could've stayed on Meteor.js or just reverted to being a CRUD/ETL workflow focused on network pentesting.
 All of which is fine just not as fun._

 <hr />